kurtisdmiller/personal-site/content/course/interpersonal/visual-aid/perceiving-others-1.md

 Interaction #3
 --------------

-Thee days later, you have your fourth group meeting.
+Three days later, you have your fourth group meeting.
 The meeting started 30 minutes ago, and Jane hasn't arrived yet.

 ---